bushono/angelkovski.com/README.md

 Posts about my views on the world, both personal and professional.

-### Flights Explorer
+### Flights

-This is an app which lists all of my flights historically https://flightmapper.io/maps
+This is a Flights Explorer app which lists all of my flights historically https://flightmapper.io/maps